 \section{Mathematical setting}

-In this section, we introduce the necessary function spaces needed through out the paper.
-We define some operators to write \eqref{DPPsys1}-\eqref{DPPsys2} in the the abstract form.
-We also state the existence, uniqueness and strong solution results of the system \eqref{DPPsys1}-\eqref{DPPsys2}.
+In this section, we introduce the necessary function spaces needed throughout the paper.
+We define some operators to write \eqref{DPPsys1}-\eqref{DPPsys2} in the abstract form.
+We also state the existence, uniqueness, and strong solution results of the system \eqref{DPPsys1}-\eqref{DPPsys2}.